top of page

 Life and Work-Focused Classes and Workshops

-CWP’s professional instructors support members on their personal growth journey through classes in life skills, resume writing and interviewing skills, and English as a Second Language learning.
-We also offer free access to a curriculum to help members bridge between foundational education and the job market or GED levels.
-We offer online classes and one-on-one coaching over the phone and email, during this public health crisis.
-CWP Resource Navigation Specialists can connect participants to our instructors.
+CWP’s expert instructors guide members through essential life skills, resume writing, interviewing techniques, and English as a Second Language (ESL) learning.
+We provide complimentary access to a curriculum that helps bridge the gap between foundational education and the job market or GED levels.
+Our online classes and personalized coaching via phone and email enhance learning experiences.
+Resource Navigation Specialists at CWP facilitate connections between participants and instructors.

 Supporting Wellness